 The last Italian coal power stations were closed in 2025 (SEN, 2017).
 This was not legally enforced, but coal power plants were made less competitive through the EU ETS, assisted by a national carbon floor price (SEN, 2017).
-The lost capacity was compensated through an increased development of renewable electricity production, and through grid reinforcement to ensure power supply in southern Italy, including Sicily (SEN, 2017) as well as centralised battery storage facilities (NECP IT, 2018).
+The lost capacity was compensated through an increased development of renewable electricity production, and through grid reinforcement to ensure power supply in southern Italy, including Sicily (SEN, 2017).

 Regarding electric mobility, the Italian government implemented the EU directive on the deployment of alternative fuels infrastructure and additional charging stations (2014/94/EU; D.Lgs.
 16 December 2016 n.257, 2016).
 Additionally to financial incentives to promote electrical mobility, mainly in form of purchasing eco-bonuses (D.Lgs.
-22 June 2012 n.83, 2012), an enhanced charging infrastructure made it possible to increase electric vehicle deployment to 1.6 million BEVs in 2030 as well as several million plug-in hybrid vehicles, as a stepping stone towards a largely electric individual transport system in 2050 (SEN, 2017).
+22 June 2012 n.83, 2012), an enhanced charging infrastructure made it possible to reaching five million electric cars by 2030, including plug-in vehicles, as a stepping stone towards a largely electric individual transport system by mid-century (SEN, 2017).

-The Italian government introduced a law package to implement the European Directive on energy efficiency in 2014.
-This package reduced the primary energy annual consumption by 233 TWh by 2020, counted from 2010 (D.Lgs.4 July 2014 n.
+The Italian government introduced a law package to implement the European directive on energy efficiency in 2014.
+This package reduced the primary energy annual consumption to 233 TWh by 2020, counted from 2010 (D.Lgs.4 July 2014 n.
 102).
 This was driven by demand-side measures, mainly oriented to financial help for lower energy-consuming buildings.
 Additionally, this law made funds available for information campaigns directed to house owners and tenants on the different benefits and modalities of implementing renewable energy facilities in the housing sector.
 It also defined a frame for a white certificate scheme and supported a development fund through a small tax on electricity and gas.
-Later, the Italian government implemented the European directive on the Energy Performance of Buildings (2018/844/EU), requiring new buildings to be nearly zero-energy from 2021 and making the building stock carbon-neutral by 2050.
+Later, the Italian government implemented the European directive on the Energy Performance of Buildings (2018/844/EU), requiring buildings to be nearly zero-energy by 2050.
 In addition, mandatory requirements to use renewable energy for heating new buildings caused an increase of electricity consumption, mainly because of a larger use of heat pumps (SEN, 2017).
-The consumption increased about 45% over the period 2020-2050 and the electricity consumed for air conditioning increased 75% (RSE, 2018).
-Together these measures lead to an overall growing electricity demand adding about 10% between 2020 and 2030 and reaching 337 TWh (NECP IT, 2018).
+The consumption increased about 45% over the period 2020-2050 and the electricity consumed for air conditioning increased 75% over the same period (RSE, 2018).

-By following the EU directives related to the energy transition, Italy decarbonised its electricity sector through policies targeted at raising the price of carbon as the main instrument to phase out coal power and increased the share of renewable in the consumed electricity (see Table 17).
-However, Italy never took on a pioneering role in the energy transition, but rather in a reactive position towards the different Directives formulated by the European Commission, within the context of the European internal market.
-Nevertheless, through the implementation of these measures, Italy reached a fully decarbonised national economy and electricity sector by 2050.
+By following the EU directives related to the energy transition, Italy decarbonised its electricity sector through an effective set of targeted policies to phase out coal power and increased the share of renewable in the consumed electricity (see Table 17).
+However, Italy never took on a pioneering role in the energy transition, but rather in a reactive position towards the different directives formulated by the European Commission.
+Nevertheless, through the implementation of these measures, Italy reached a fully decarbonised electricity sector by 2050, according to the European Energy Roadmap.

-Table 17: Quantification of the Italian state-centred dominant policy pathway as described by currently valid policies of the Gentiloni government of the Partito Democratico and the draft NECP.
+Table 17: Quantification of the Italian state-centred dominant policy pathway as described by currently valid policies of the Gentiloni government of the Partito Democratico.